abukowski21/SAMI3-GITM-python/docs/source/intro.rst

 This project will not run any models for you, only manipulate the outputs into a more user-friendly format.

-For example, GITM outputs can be converted from several `.bin` files (one for each time-step) to a single (or multiple) netCDF files.
+For example, GITM outputs can be converted from several ``.bin`` files (one for each time-step) to a single (or multiple) netCDF files.
 SAMI3 outputs can be converted to netCDF files indexed with the native grid (nlt, nf, nz) or interpolated to a standard geographic grid.

-Limitations
+Project Scope
 ***********

 Again, these scripts do not interface with the models at all.
 They will only read outputs and convert files.